adlnet/MasterObjectModel/MOM_Spec.md

 **Expected data flow for formal and informal learning**

 Within TLA enabled systems, there is an expected flow of learner state as depicted in _ **Figure 1** _.
 The flow may include a deliberate or casual configuration of the learner&#39;s environment.
 In deliberate learning, the sequence begins with the learner setting goals, planning (or being assigned plans) tasks to achieve these goals, scheduling learning events, and then launching learning exercises.
 Each is represented by a verb within this specification, and the data generated by learning exercise is then stored in the transactional LRS describing the order and context under which the learner, or the learner&#39;s mentor (OICS) configured their own learning environment.
-The relationship between the goals, tasks, events, records of completion, evaluated assertions and conferral chain provides a discoverable audit trail or trusted chain of evidence .
+The relationship between the goals, tasks, events, records of completion and conferral chain provides a discoverable audit trail or trusted chain of evidence .

 ![Mom Data Flow](./Logos/MOM_Data_Flow.png)